Shockwaves and Time Delays in Einstein-Maxwell Effective Field Theory: Introduction

-The recent work of \emph{Cremonini et al.}~\cite{Cremonini:2023epg,Cremonini:2024lxn} extended earlier analyses by studying the propagation of a probe photon through charged shockwaves~\cite{Lousto:1988ua} generated by ultra–relativistic boosts of Reissner--Nordstr\"{o}m (RN) black holes.
+The recent works of \emph{Cremonini et al.}~\cite{Cremonini:2023epg,Cremonini:2024lxn} extended earlier analyses by studying the propagation of a probe photon through charged shockwaves~\cite{Lousto:1988ua} generated by ultra–relativistic boosts of Reissner--Nordstr\"{o}m (RN) black holes.
 Because such shockwaves carry both gravitational and electromagnetic (EM) fields, the resulting time delay is sensitive to the full set of leading higher derivative operators in Einstein--Maxwell EFT.
-Interestingly, this setup provides a concrete arena where positivity bounds obtained from conventional QFT method in flat spacetime can be weakened once gravitational effects are included.
+Interestingly, in this setup, non-trivial bounds can be obtained for pure Maxwell EFT operators in the limit of infinite Planck mass.
+These results agree with the positivity bounds derived from dispersion relations in the scattering amplitude approach~\cite{Henriksson:2022oeu}.
+For finite Planck mass, the flat spacetime positivity bounds receive some corrections from gravitational effects as observed by both shockwave and amplitude methods.
+The connection between these two approaches still requires further investigation.

 One of the motivations highlighted in Ref.~\cite{Cremonini:2023epg} is to derive bounds on the Wilson coefficients of the effective operators that are relevant for the black hole Weak Gravity Conjecture (WGC)~\cite{Arkani-Hamed:2006emk,Kats:2006xp}, which asserts that certain combination of Wilson coefficients needs to be positive so that extremal back holes have a charge-to-mass ratio greater than unity.
 Under suitable assumptions, the positivity of such combination of Wilson coefficients can be proven from unitarity and causality~\cite{Hamada:2018dde,Bellazzini:2019xts,Henriksson:2022oeu}.
 The WGC has also been studied from several complementary perspectives within EFT:~ some works study the EFT contributions to the entropy of thermodynamically stable black holes~\cite{Cheung:2018cwt,Cheung:2019cwi}, while others focus on the EFT corrections to black hole quasi-normal modes~\cite{Melville:2024zjq,Boyce:2025fpr,DiRusso:2025qpf}.
 In addition, other works investigate the WGC by combining infrared consistency conditions (analyticity, unitarity, causality) with explicit UV to IR matching calculations~\cite{Cheung:2014ega}.